SleepyBear319993/LBMGL/README.md

 - Requires NVIDIA GPU with CUDA capability
 - Tested on Windows 11 with RTX serie
 - The source code should support running on Linux, but it has not been tested
-- WSL is not support
+- WSL is not supported

 ## Prerequisites